cs3110/textbook/_sources/chapters/correctness/function_docs.md

 time to write well, and it is time well spent.
 The main goal is clarity.
 It is also important to be concise, because client programmers will not always take the effort to read a long spec.
-As with anything we write, we need to be aware of your audience when writing specifications.
+As with anything we write, we need to be aware of our audience when writing specifications.
 Some readers may need a more verbose specification than others.

 A well-written specification usually has several parts communicating different